Cowboy Bebop: Music

-The music for Cowboy Bebop was composed by Yoko Kanno.
-Kanno formed the blues and jazz band Seatbelts to perform the series' music.
-According to Kanno, the music was one of the first aspects of the series to begin production, before most of the characters, story, or animation had been finalized.
-The genres she used for its composition were western, opera, and jazz.
-Watanabe noted that Kanno did not score the music exactly the way he told her to.
-He stated, "She gets inspired on her own, follows up on her own imagery, and comes to me saying 'this is the song we need for Cowboy Bebop', and composes something completely on her own."
-Kanno herself was sometimes surprised at how pieces of her music were used in scenes, sometimes wishing it had been used elsewhere, though she also felt that none of their uses were "inappropriate".
-She was pleased with the working environment, finding the team very relaxed in comparison with other teams she had worked with.
+The music for Cowboy Bebop was composed by Yoko Kanno and primarily comprises jazz, along with western and opera.
+Kanno formed the blues and jazz band Seatbelts to perform the music.
+According to Kanno, the music was one of the first aspects to begin production, before most of the characters, story, or animation had been finalized.

+Watanabe said Kanno operated independently: "She gets inspired on her own, follows up on her own imagery, and comes to me saying 'this is the song we need for Cowboy Bebop', and composes something completely on her own."
+She was sometimes surprised at how her music was mixed into the show, at times wishing it had been used elsewhere, but felt that none of its uses were "inappropriate".
+She was pleased with the working environment, finding the team more relaxed than other teams she had worked with.

-Watanabe further explained that he would take inspiration from Kanno's music after listening to it and create new scenes for the story from it.
-These new scenes in turn would inspire Kanno and give her new ideas for the music and she would come to Watanabe with even more music.
-Watanabe cited as an example, "some songs in the second half of the series, we didn't even ask her for those songs, she just made them and brought them to us."
-He commented that while Kanno's method was normally "unforgivable and unacceptable", it was ultimately a "big hit" with Cowboy Bebop.
-Watanabe described his collaboration with Kanno as "a game of catch between the two of us in developing the music and creating the TV series Cowboy Bebop".
-Since the series' broadcast, Kanno and the Seatbelts have released seven original soundtrack albums, two singles and extended plays, and two compilations through label Victor Entertainment.
+Watanabe said Kanno's music inspired him to create new scenes, which in turn inspired Kanno to create more music, including music she had not been commissioned for.
+According to Watanabe, while this normally would be "unforgivable and unacceptable", it was a "big hit" with Cowboy Bebop.
+Watanabe described their collaboration "a game of catch between the two of us in developing the music and creating the TV series".
+Cowboy Bebop's music has been released across seven soundtrack albums, two singles and EPs, and two compilations through label Victor Entertainment.